Impact

 Usability Testing

-- Can users successfully complete basic tasks such as finding a recipe or buying ingredients through the app?
+I wanted to know whether users understand the app and its value and can complete basic tasks such as finding a recipe or buying ingredients through the app.

 Metrics